Last updated on May 23rd, 2023 at 06:43 am

-My top black tank treatment recommendation can be purchased via Amazon here– this product is perfect for regular maintenance as well as long-term buildup if you do a couple doses.
-It can also clean your tank’s sensors, and may help with any inaccurate readings.
+My top black tank treatment recommendation can be purchased via Amazon here– this product is perfect for regular maintenance as well as long-term buildup if you do a couple of doses.
+It can also clean your tank’s sensors and may help with any inaccurate readings.

 RV Friendly Toilet Paper

-There are a few home remedies that could be helpful in cleaning your tank sensors.
+There are a few home remedies that could help clean your tank sensors.
 These remedies can include:

 - Boiling water and running it down your sink or toilet

 - Placing ice in your tanks and taking a drive

 - Baking soda and vinegar can dissolve some solid waste products